Search for Important Questions

 1. What do you mean by the Right to know?
 Does the Right to Information violate Human Rights?

-2. What do you mean by 'Public Authority'?
+2. What do you mean by the competent authority?

 3. Discuss the constitution and powers and functions of "National Human Rights Commission" in India.